sindresorhus/got/documentation/2-options.md

 **Type: `boolean`**\
 **Default: `true`**

-When it is enabled, requests can also be sent via [UNIX Domain Sockets](https://serverfault.com/questions/124517/what-is-the-difference-between-unix-sockets-and-tcp-ip-sockets).\
+When enabled, requests can also be sent via [UNIX Domain Sockets](https://serverfault.com/questions/124517/what-is-the-difference-between-unix-sockets-and-tcp-ip-sockets).

+> **Warning**
+> Make sure you do your own URL sanitizing if you accept untrusted user input for the URL.

 Use the following URL scheme: `PROTOCOL://unix:SOCKET:PATH`

 - `PROTOCOL` - `http` or `https`